Review and computational comparison of adaptive least-squares finite element schemes: Triangulations and refinement

 \section{Triangulations and refinement}

-Let $\T_0$ be a regular triangulation of the domain $\Omega$ into closed triangles and some initial condition \cite[Sect.~4]{MR2353951}.
+Given a bounded polygonal Lipschitz domain $\Omega\subset\mathbb{R}^2$, finite element discretisations typically base on shape-regular triangulations of \(\Omega\) into closed triangles \cite{MR2353951}.
+Let $\T_0$ be an initial triangulation of $\Omega$.
+Note that the initial condition on \(\T_0\) from \cite[Sect.~4]{MR2353951} is not required in 2D \cite{MR3097045}.
 Given a set \(\mathcal{M}_0 \subseteq \T_0\) of marked triangles, the refinement algorithm from \cite[Sect.~6]{MR2353951} creates the smallest regular refinement $\T_1$ of $\T_0$ such that all triangles in $\mathcal{M}_0 \subseteq \T_0 \setminus \T_1$ are refined.
 The algorithm employs the newest-vertex bisection (NVB) from \cite{MR1311687,MR1329875,MR1475530}.
 This defines the concept of a one-level refinement \cite[Sect.~2]{MR2353951} leading to the set of admissible triangulations

 It contains the finite subsets of triangulations with at most \(N \in \N\) additional triangles

 In 2D, the one-level refinements result in one of the five possible refinements as displayed in Figure~\ref{fig:refinement} for each triangle in \(\T\).